SpineEventEngine/SpineEventEngine.github.io/docs/introduction/naming-conventions.md

 <p class="note">This convention is not a requirement.
 We find `Id` suffix short yet meaningful for
     building a rich type-safe API.
 You can also select another convention that fits your domain best.
-Please note that future version of the framework tools will use the `Id` suffix of the types and `_id` suffix of proto field names for code scaffolding and improving intelligence of code generation.</p>
+Please note that future version of the framework tools will use the `Id` suffix of the types for code scaffolding and improving intelligence of code generation.</p>

+While the identifier type is usually defined with the `Id` suffix, we do not recommend following the same strategy for the protos field names.
+Naming fields as `id` or adding the `_id` suffix is usually excessive because the identifier type already has the `Id` suffix.
+Instead, we name the fields by their respective type reference, so `UserId user_id` becomes `UserId user` and `ProjectId project_id` becomes `ProjectId project`.
+The only exception from the suggestion is when the ID is a part of the root aggregate state or a command that creates the aggregate directly.

 ### Commands